Infant Baptism Policy

 REQUIREMENTS FOR BAPTISM

-1. To register for baptism, please call the parish office to set up a date.
-Bring with you the child’s birth certificate and the baptism registration form which can be obtained online or at the church office.
+1. To register for baptism, please visit the parish office.
+Bring with you the child’s birth certificate so we can make a baptismal registration form.
 The parish phone number is 954-941-8117.

-2. Parents must attend a baptism preparation class.
+2. Parents and Godparents must attend a baptism preparation class.
 The purpose of these classes is to convey an understanding of baptism in the Church today, to help parents recognize their responsibility and role in the development of their child’s faith, and to welcome young families into our parish family.
-Godparents are also required to attend.

 Baptism classes are held in English, Spanish and Creole.
 Please call the parish office for dates and times.